 Actual Prices Change the Game

-The February 2025 executive order updated healthcare price transparency regulations to require actual prices rather than estimates.
+The February 2025 executive order directed federal agencies to require actual prices rather than estimates in healthcare price transparency disclosures.
 Previously, plans could publish theoretical rates like "220% of Medicare" without dollar amounts.
-Now payer MRF data must include actual negotiated rates, and when rates use percentages or algorithms, plans must provide estimated allowed amounts based on historical claims.
+The executive order set a 90-day deadline for agencies to issue guidance ensuring MRF data includes actual negotiated rates, and a December 2025 proposed rule would require that when rates use percentages or algorithms, plans must provide estimated allowed amounts based on historical claims.
+This proposed rule is not yet final.

-For healthcare cost benchmarking and market analysis, this is significant.
-You're getting actual payment amounts in healthcare cost data rather than theoretical rates.
+For healthcare cost benchmarking and market analysis, this direction is significant.
+The goal is actual payment amounts in healthcare cost data rather than theoretical rates.
 At Deductible Data, we do not obscure any rates so you know actual payments versus operating off of estimates.

 Expanded Data Sources

-The proposed Patients Deserve Price Tags Act (S.____ and H.R.5582) would extend healthcare data compliance requirements to labs, imaging centers, and ambulatory surgical centers, with a target effective date of July 2027.
+The proposed Patients Deserve Price Tags Act (S.2355 and H.R.5582) would extend healthcare data compliance requirements to labs, imaging centers, and ambulatory surgical centers, with a target effective date of July 2027.
+The bill has bipartisan support but has not yet been passed into law.
 At Deductible Data, we've built our infrastructure to handle these sources as they become available, so customers get immediate access without building new pipelines.

 Better Enforcement Means Better Data

-At Deductible Data, we monitor non-compliance and report violations to CMS monthly when staging payer MRF data for processing.
-We track which payers publish consistently—quality monitoring that's essential for reliable healthcare cost benchmarking.
+At Deductible Data, we monitor MRF data quality and completeness during processing.
+When we identify potential non-compliance, we flag violations to CMS through their public reporting channels.
+We track which payers publish consistently — quality monitoring that's essential for reliable healthcare cost benchmarking.

 Practical Applications